onixgod/Active-Directory-Shuffler-and-Slack-Integration/README.md

 ![image](https://github.com/user-attachments/assets/e691800a-d6a5-45f8-91a7-aad3696c645e)<br>
 _Alert action configuration displaying the webhook option for external system integration._

-Paste the URI copied from Shuffler into the webhook URL field and verify the alert status shows **Enabled**.
+Paste the URI copied from Shuffle into the webhook URL field and verify the alert status shows **Enabled**.

 ![image](https://github.com/user-attachments/assets/3cdd95b0-9210-49b5-93e9-3baff6d29ecd)<br>
-_Webhook integration showing the connection between Splunk alerts and our Shuffler automation workflow._
+_Webhook integration showing the connection between Splunk alerts and our Shuffle automation workflow._

 ### 6.4 Testing Webhook Connectivity

-Return to Shuffler and click the **Start** button to begin listening for data from Splunk.
+Return to Shuffle and click the **Start** button to begin listening for data from Splunk.

 ![image](https://github.com/user-attachments/assets/0cf948b3-8e11-4365-bf54-9875295d0774)<br>
-_Shuffler workflow activation showing the webhook listener ready to receive alert data from Splunk._
+_Shuffle workflow activation showing the webhook listener ready to receive alert data from Splunk._

 If no remote connections have been generated in the last 60 minutes, create new telemetry by connecting from an unauthorised IP address (the alert runs every minute for 60-minute intervals).